-In those days, Nicolaus worked alone— aided by his wife—manufacturing silver cutlery and other table accessories designed and commissioned by local jewelers.
+In the beginning, Nicolaus worked alone—aided only by his wife—manufacturing silver cutlery and other table accessories designed and commissioned by local jewelers.
 Robbe`s ability and talent became notorious, and in 1897 he hired a young assistant, Robert Berking.
 Over time Berking married Robbe`s daughter, thus obtaining a 50% stake in the fledgling company.

 Berking‘s arrival represented a turning point for the workshop, which began to create its own collections of cutlery and other silver objects, and expanded marketing to other parts of Germany.
 Just ten years after its incorporation, the company already had twelve employees and had expanded the workshop.
 But a fatal accident took the life of Berking in 1908 when he was only 35 years old.